darrowv/advice-generator-app/README.md

 ## Disclaimer

 - This application is created for educational purposes only.
 Author does not take responsibility for the quality of the advices/quotes.
-Do not take these them seriously.
+Do not take them seriously.